 Driving without insurance may seem like a money-saving strategy, but you’re taking a big gamble that likely won’t pay off.
 If you have an accident, you are going to be responsible for paying all medical and property damage costs, and you could lose assets such as your home.
 Even if you're lucky enough to avoid that, you will wind up paying nine to 13 percent more on average for a new policy after a lapse in coverage, according to a CarInsurance rate analysis

 All states except New Hampshire require you to have a minimum amount of liability insurance, and some also require other types of coverage such as personal injury protection and uninsured/underinsured motorist coverage.
 Penalties for driving without insurance vary by state; you could get a ticket with a hefty fine if you get caught and lose your license and have your registration canceled.

-About one in eight drivers nationwide is uninsured, according to a 2014 report by the Insurance Research Council that shows the estimated percentage of uninsured drivers by state.
+About one in eight drivers nationwide is uninsured, according to a 2017 report by the Insurance Research Council that shows the estimated percentage of uninsured drivers by state.
 So chances are good you won't be the first person with your problem to approach an agent.

 Consequences of driving without car insurance

 You do need to be realistic, though.
 An insurance lapse puts you in a riskier category of customers.
 Some carriers may deny your application.

 That doesn't mean others will follow suit--- in fact some companies specialize in catering to the high-risk market.
 But don't be surprised if a carrier refuses to cover you.

 "And some carriers might limit the amount of coverage they'll offer you," says Jim Kuryak, partner of Niagara National Insurance Group Inc., an independent agency in the Buffalo, N.Y.
 "You can expect your premiums will be higher."